tytydraco/yessleep/out/The_Crater_People.md

 **That was his story.**

 The tweed jacket glanced to the bottom of his whisky glass and put his hand out for a refill.
 I pondered not giving it to him.
 Refusing, guarding my poisoned chalice, as the matriarch had done for her son.
 He smiled at me devillishy as I poured.
+Fearful gnawing tugging at my intestines.

 I was weak too and so was poor Bertie, and when the Tweed Jacket and my old drunken faithful left, I poured myself a neat lagavulin, the keys to the pub jingling in my pocket.

 He said to me that night as I fought sleep, that formless nothing, that chained evil demon.
+In his terror inducing voice, laced with spiteful malevolence.

 *"Pour me into pint glasses.
 Drink me into life."*